-When I joined the HFPA in 2010, I noticed that it had only one Chinese member and one white Subsaharan African.
-So I decided to recruit more African and Chinese members.
+Upon joining the HFPA in 2010, I observed a glaring lack of diversity within the organization, with only one Chinese and one white Sub-Saharan African member.
+Galvanized, I set out on a quest to recruit more African and Chinese members.

-On March, 5th 2014, I received a call from a woman named Ting Ting.
-She introduced herself as a Chinese journalist and asked me to sponsor her.
-I agreed to meet her the following day to go through her clippings before recommending her to the membership.
+Serendipitously, on March 5th, 2014, I received a call from a certain Ting Ting, who introduced herself as a Chinese journalist seeking my sponsorship.
+Intrigued, I agreed to meet her the following day to examine her journalistic portfolio.

 When she was not voted into the HFPA, I called her to relay the news and warned her of the HFPA’s pernicious rumor.
-She said that “she had known about it and laughed it out”.
+She said that “she had known about it and laughed it out.”
 I was disheartened that she had not shared this information with me and decided not to sponsor her again.
 I told her to find another member to sponsor her.
 The following year, no one agreed to sponsor her.
-She tried the following year again, and a member did.
-But doubts about her credibility as a journalist continued to circulate among members.
+She found one in 2016.
+There were also rumors about him sleeping with her and doubts about her credibility as a journalist continued to circulate among members.
 Nonetheless, she was voted in May 2016.
 Thereafter, she thanked me profusely for my support in a text and invited me out to celebrate.

-We remained friendly as she became a member of the HFPA, until I agreed to sponsor more Chinese members.
-She turned aggressive and started a malicious campaign against the Chinese applicants, claiming that they would hurt her livelihood.
-And it seems that her vengeance against me hadn’t died out.
+We remained friendly as she became a member of the HFPA, until I opted to sponsor more Chinese members, which provoked her wrath.
+She laucned a malicious campaign against the Chinese applicants, alleging that they threatened her livelihood.
+Her vendetta against me evidently endured.

-On January 2022, she went to The Wrap’s Sharon Waxman, who is infamous for reporting falsities and has been fantasizing about my sex life since 2013, and accused me of sexual misconduct for allegedly informing her of the HFPA rumor after she became a member, and she changed it to “I sponsored her because she gave me a blowjob,” adding that only I spoke like that, although I didn’t author the rumor myself.
-She also claimed that she didn’t know how to react and just walked away, which is completely uncharacteristic of her.
+On January 2022, she went to The Wrap’s Sharon Waxman, who is infamous for reporting falsities and has been fantasizing about my sex life since 2013, and accused me of sexual misconduct for allegedly informing her of the HFPA’s rumor after she had become a member.
+She also spiced up the rumor to “I sponsored her because she gave me a blowjob,” adding that only I spoke like that, although I was not the author of the rumor.
+She also claimed that she didn’t know how to react and just walked away, which is entirely uncharacteristic of her.

 One of her Chinese victims gave up on a career in Hollywood and returned to China.
-Others are still so traumatized by her behavior that is refusing to get anywhere near the HFPA, even when the HFPA invited them in 2021 to join.
-In fact, the HFPA still has the same -now inactive- Chinese member that it did when I joined 12 years ago.
-Currently, there is not a single active member reporting for China, Taiwan or Hong Kong in the HFPA.
+Others are still so traumatized by her behavior that are refusing to get anywhere near the HFPA, even when the HFPA invited them in 2021 to join.
+In fact, the HFPA still has the same -now inactive- 92-year-old Chinese member that it did when I joined 12 years ago.
+There is no single active member reporting for China, Taiwan or Hong Kong in the HFPA.
 Interestingly, Waxman, who unceasingly criticizes the HFPA for blocking new applicants, was not bothered by this fact.
-Instead, she is demanding an apology from to me to Ting Ting, who has destroyed my project and my own career in Journalism, as she did to Chinese journalists.
+Instead, she is demanding an apology from me to Ting Ting.

 “However, even though investigators find some evidence and witness statements corroborate Ms. Xu’s accounts, on balance, investigators cannot find by a preponderance of the evidence this statement about a “blow job” was made in 2017.”

-Ms. Xu probably knew that her accusations wouldn’t stick on their own.
-She brought with two more women, Tian Li, who I introduced to her, and Anna Pavlova, who I had no recollection of who she was, to fabricate more spurious claims against me.
+Ting Ting probably knew that her accusations wouldn’t stick on their own.
+She brought with two more women, Tian Li, whom I introduced to her, and Anna Pavlova, who I had no recollection of who she was, to fabricate more spurious claims against me.
 They all spoke to the Wrap.